fabiospampinato/vscode-commands/README.md

 ![Activitus Bar](resources/demo/activitus_bar.png)

-- [StatusBar Debugger](https://marketplace.visualstudio.com/items?itemName=fabiospampinato.vscode-statusbar-debugger): Replace the floating debugger widget with some statusbar buttoextension is actually a bit more powerful than this, but if you don't need all it's functionalities the following configuration might be good enough.</summary>
+- [StatusBar Debugger](https://marketplace.visualstudio.com/items?itemName=fabiospampinato.vscode-statusbar-debugger): Replace the default floating debugger with some statusbar buttons.
+That extension is actually a bit more powerful than this, but if you don't need all it's functionalities the following configuration might be good enough.

 ```js
 {